 As far back as I can remember several themes have been dominant in my life: I’ve sought the Truth, and wanted to be the best I could be and support others in being the same.

 I was born in Regina, Saskatchewan into a family with a history of strong women.
 My mum had been the first public chartered accountant (CA) in the province, and was a CA when she married.
-At that time, women were expected to give up their work once they had children, so by the time I was born, she had given up her practice.
-Dad didn’t bring home much income so when I was age 4, mum went back to school and became a teacher.
-She was the bread earner, the decision maker, and she ran a scheduled and rather “tight shop”.
-I don’t remember there being much love in the house and little if any nurturing.
-Apparently I cried a lot as an infant and the doctor prescribed some drugs.
-They happened to be nerve suppressants.
-I went to a new pediatrician when I was 4, and about to start school.
-He was surprised I could walk a straight line.
-I have no memory prior to being taken off the drugs and only a vague memory for several years after that.
-However, until I had done a lot of personal work, what I most remember is that I never felt safe expressing myself, and rarely if ever felt seen or heard.
+At that time, women were expected to give up their work once they had children, so by the time I was born she had given up her practice.
+Since Dad didn’t bring home much income, mum went back to school and became a teacher.
+She was the main bread earner, the decision maker, and ran a scheduled and rather “tight shop”.

-At age 9 I became a competitive gymnast.
-I loved gymnastics, especially soaring through the air!
-My dream was to go to the Olympics!
-However we moved to Kenya when I was 13, for several years, so therein ended that dream.
+At age 9 I became a competitive gymnast and adored soaring through the air!
+I would have loved to continue pursuing this passion, however we moved to Kenya when I was 13, for several years.
 It was a very happy time, though, traveling, meeting new people, experiencing other cultures and making great friends.
-On our return, there were challenges, including my parent’s separation and eventual divorce.
-I threw my energy into gymnastics, school and playing the piano, later becoming a springboard and 10M tower diver.
-I took refuge in artistry and beauty; that was where I felt free to be “me”.
+On our return, however, there were challenges and I threw my energy into gymnastics, high school work and playing the piano, later becoming a springboard and 10M tower diver.
+I took refuge in artistry and beauty which is where I felt free to be “me”.

-I use my life’s experiences, including the suppression, programming and challenges, the joy, the pain, the shame, the hurt, the dramas and traumas, to provide advice that is tailored to clients, their personalities and goals.
+I use my life’s experiences to provide advice that is tailored to clients, their personalities and goals.

 Helping you achieve your business goals and life’s dreams gets me up in the morning, and your appreciation keeps me motivated and inspired.
 Here’s to your success!